libero/reviewer-client/README.md

 Browsertests will be run against SauceLabs for a variety of browsers but we also create a container that runs them against Chrome.
 Having containerized browsertests lets us run them easily in the umbrella repo or as part of a helm release.

 SauceLabs kindly grants us test capacity as part of their [OpenSauce](https://saucelabs.com/solutions/open-source) program.

+- disable saucelabs on a commit by adding `[skip-saucelabs]` to your commit message
-As such all test results are publically available.
+- all test results are publically available

-Links to the SauceLabs test results page are output as part of testcafe results.
+- testcafe prints link to saucelabs test result to stdout

-To allow browsertest containerization we need to inject a `BASE_URL` from an environment variable.
+- to allow browsertest containerization we need to inject a `BASE_URL` from an environment variable

 Make sure to include something like this for all browsertests: